-Dr James A Bull is a Royal Society University Research Fellow in the Department of Chemistry.
+Dr James A Bull is a Royal Society University Research Fellow and Reader in Synthetic Chemistry in the Department of Chemistry.

 Dr Bull’s research focuses on the development of efficient synthetic and catalytic methods to access novel structural motifs and heterocycles of interest in drug discovery.

 - See our work forming aminooxetanes through the defluorosulfonylation of oxetane sulfonyl fluorides: https://www.nature.com/articles/s41557-021-00856-2

 - For our latest work on heterocycle C-H functionalisation and the discovery of the DMAQ directing group.

 - Our recent perspective on oxetanes in drug discovery in J. Med.
 Chem.